-If there's one thing we understand pretty well after being in the insurance industry for 150 years, it's that no two homes are alike.
-Because every home is different, a unique blend of traits, features, and most importantly, memories (much like us humans), we think each should have equally unique insurance protection to match.
+If there's one thing we understand pretty well after being in the insurance industry for over 150 years, it's that no two homes are alike.
+Because every home is different, an impressive blend of traits, features, and most importantly, memories (much like us humans), we think each should have equally unique insurance protection to match.
 That's why we're proud to have built several customizable homeowners policies we feel accommodate a broad range of home styles.

 Whether your humble abode breaks the geometric mold or not, it's important that it's properly insured and even more important that you know exactly what's covered, and what's not, without having to interpret all that tricky insurance lingo along the way.
 Luckily, we can help you determine all of those things, along with breaking down each CFM homeowners policy type to see what may be a good fit for your property.
 But first, let's get right to the basics of what's typically covered under a standard homeowners policy, along with what's not.